luke-cla/invasive-species/README.md

 6. Evaluate the model on real-world photos to test performance in the wild
 7. Develop a mobile app prototype for public use

+## How to Run Using the Model I Already Trained
+If you want to test the project without training anything:

+1. Clone the repo and open the folder:
+   `git clone https://github.com/luke-cla/invasive-species.git && cd invasive-species`
+2. Install the required packages: `pip install -r requirements.txt`
+3. Open `predict.py` and find the line that sets the image path: `image_path = r"sampleimagepathhere.jpg"`
+   Change this line if you want to test a different image (just make sure the image is in the `samples/` folder).
+4. Run the prediction: `python predict.py`

+This will:
+- Load the image
+- Use the trained model (`invasive_species_classifier.h5`) to predict the species
+- Print the predicted class and confidence level

-## How to Run
+## How to Run Using Your Own Dataset
+1. Clone the repo and open the folder:
+   `git clone https://github.com/luke-cla/invasive-species.git && cd invasive-species`
-1. Install required packages: `pip install -r requirements.txt`
+2. Install required packages: `pip install -r requirements.txt`
-2. Add your dataset using the format above
+3. Add your dataset using the folder structure shown above under "Dataset"
-3. Run the script: `python main.py`
+4. Run the script to train the model: `python main.py`

+This will train a CNN on your dataset and save the model as `invasive_species_classifier.h5`.